-This article covers six financing alternatives to finance different aspects of your manufacturing business.
+This article discusses six financing alternatives for different aspects of your manufacturing business.
 We cover the following:

 1. Overview